Club Dress Code

 The Canberra Southern Cross Club has an enviable reputation for service, dress and behaviour standards.
 It is a quality Club of which members can be proud.

 Our dress regulations are based on commonly accepted standards of dress.
-Because fashions are continually changing, dress requirements are interpreted in a spirit of goodwill and common sense.
+As fashions and standards do change over time, dress requirements are interpreted in a spirit of goodwill and common sense.

 Not Acceptable at Any Time